Remi-Gau/bids_workshop/README.md

 ### "Theory": The BIDS data management principles

-Remembering and following a rule is always easier when you understand why the rule was put in place: so we will spend a bit of time explaining the reason why BIDS is structured the way it is.
+Remembering and following a rule is always easier when you understand why the rule was put in place: this first part explains some of the reasons why BIDS is structured the way it is.

 ### BIDS conversion by hand